survivejs/webpack-book/manuscript/understanding_loaders/01_loader_definitions.md

 # Loader Definitions

 Webpack provides multiple ways to set up module loaders.
 Webpack 2 simplified the situation by introducing a the `use` field.
 The legacy options (`loader` and `loaders`) still work, though.
-I'll discuss all the options for completeness, as you may see them in various configurations out there.
+I'll discuss all the options for completeness, as you may see them in existing configurations.

 It can be a good idea to prefer absolute paths here as they allow you to move configuration without breaking assumptions.
 The other option is to set `context` field as this gives a similar effect and affects the way entry points and loaders are resolved.
 It won't affect the output, though, and you still need to use an absolute path or `/` there.